 9. Choose Paper to Wrap

-Wax paper is an excellent substitute to the ubiquitous stretch plastic we have been told is essential for cooking and preserving foods.
+Wax paper is an excellent substitute to the ubiquitous stretch plastic wrap we have been told is essential for cooking and preserving foods.
 Choose wax paper to wrap sandwiches, place on top of foods warmed up in the microwave, or when storing food in the fridge.
-Yes, it does not stick to foods like plastic – that’s exactly what’s good about it!
+Yes, it doesn’t stick to foods like the plastic wrap does – but that’s exactly what’s good about it!